 In times Like these- Anna Jordan

-It’s one month to go until the June 5th, 6pm deadline- it’s time to check in one why plays are important.
-Thanks to…
+It’s time to check in one why plays are important.
+Thanks to playwright Anna Jordan, and all the wonderful performers.

 As Bruntwood Prize Co-ordinator, I look after this site and over see the process of submitting to the prize, and the reading of plays.
 At the Bruntwood Prize email address, I answer questions from writers about the Prize.
 I’ve put a few very commonly asked questions and answers together below.